dannymcculloch/CFMIP24/README.md

 - 500hpa plots
 - 850hpa plots
 - Vertical profile differences for EP and WP
-- A 3D rendering of the dataset made with PyVista
+- An *interactive* 3D rendering of the dataset made with PyVista

 For any questions or comments - just get in contact at dm575@exeter.ac.uk!